 The Nose and the Sense of Smell

-One important factor to note about our sense of smell is that there has to be some very tiny particles (molecules) from whatever we smell.
-Think about cooking food or burning a candle, or spraying a perfume: all these release very tiny molecules that our eyes do not see into the air we breathe.
+One key factor to note about our sense of smell is that there have to be some very tiny particles (molecules) from whatever we smell.
+Think about cooking food or burning a candle, or spraying a perfume: all these release tiny molecules that our eyes do not see, into the air we breathe.
 But what happens during smelling?

 The organ for smell is the nose.
 Here is the diagram of the entire system.

-At the roof of our nasal cavity, there are very tiny hairs (called olfactory cilia) that get stimulated after they pick up chemicals in the air going into our lungs.
+At the roof of our nasal cavity, there are tiny hairs called olfactory cilia.
+These hairs get stimulated after they pick up chemicals in the air going into our lungs.
 As they pick up the signal, they send it to the olfactory bulb.
 The impulse is then sent to the brain for interpretation.
 Note that for the brain to assign a particular smell to a signal, it uses its memory.
 This means, for the first time you smell something, good or bad, the brain stores it appropriately.